 C2.
 Are safeguards against official corruption strong and effective?
 2 / 4

-Corruption remains a serious, systemic problem for the country at all levels of the government, judiciary, and security forces, as well as in the private sector.
-A U.S. Justice Department investigation into the Brazilian construction company Odebrecht, the results of which surfaced in December 2016—revealed that $92 million had been paid to public officials to obtain contracts for major infrastructure projects in the country during three consecutive governments.
-Several officials from previous administrations have been charged or linked to the investigations, and three in the current administration have been indicted—though sitting lawmakers enjoy immunity unless lawmakers vote to revoke it.
-The government has not responded to requests to establish an independent inquiry into these corruption allegations.
+Corruption remains a serious, systemic problem at all levels of the government, judiciary, and security forces, and in the private sector.
+A US Justice Department investigation into the Brazilian construction company Odebrecht, the results of which surfaced in late 2016—revealed that $92 million had been paid to public officials to obtain contracts for major infrastructure projects in the country during three consecutive governments.
+Numerous officials from both the previous and current administration were linked to the scandal, but only seven were formally charged, in June 2018.
+The government has not responded to requests to establish an independent inquiry into the Odebrecht corruption allegations.

-Efforts to increase government transparency are ongoing, but implementation remains elusive.
-Although state agencies generally respond to information requests, they often provide inaccurate or incomplete information.
+The government does not always operate with transparency.
+Although state agencies generally respond to information requests, they often provide inaccurate or incomplete responses.
 Public officials are required to publicly disclose assets, but nongovernmental organizations (NGOs) have cast doubt upon the accuracy of these disclosures.
 Public contracting and purchasing processes are opaque and allow for high levels of corruption, as reflected in the Odebrecht scandal.